ironcev/awesome-roslyn/readme.md

 - [Roslyn Succinctly](https://www.syncfusion.com/ebooks/roslyn) by Alessandro Del Sole *(free e-book)*
 - [.NET Development Using the Compiler API](https://www.apress.com/la/book/9781484221105) by Jason Bock
 - [Roslyn Cookbook](https://www.packtpub.com/application-development/roslyn-cookbook) by Manish Vasani

+## Tutorials
+Awesome online tutorials to help you write your first analyzers and code fixes.

+- [How To Write a C# Analyzer and Code Fix](https://github.com/dotnet/roslyn/wiki/How-To-Write-a-C%23-Analyzer-and-Code-Fix) - The mother of all Roslyn tutorials :-) A realistic step-by-step introduction to syntax and semantic analysis as well as syntax transformation.
+- [C# and Visual Basic - Use Roslyn to Write a Live Code Analyzer for Your API](https://msdn.microsoft.com/en-us/magazine/dn879356.aspx) - A bit older but still not outdated, very detailed MSDN article on writing code analyzers.
+- [C# - Adding a Code Fix to Your Roslyn Analyzer](https://msdn.microsoft.com/en-us/magazine/dn904670.aspx) - The sequel of the previous MSDN article.
+A detailed introduction into code fixes.

 ## Open Source Projects
 Awesome open source projects built on top of Roslyn.